 - Consolidate payments to one posting, one deposit, and one report — every day

-As a PayFac, Waystar provides a single source of truth in every sense, from payment consolidation to technology and hardware.
+As a PayFac, Waystar provides fast, accurate, and reliable payment consolidation, technology and hardware.
 Through practices like MID consolidation and streamlined KYC, we’re able to facilitate better, faster communications and payments.
 That creates a patient-centric timeline that can improve satisfaction while boosting cashflow.

 Want to put the power of a PayFac to work for you?

 Watch our on-demand webinar on PayFacs